apigee/apijam/Labs/Appendix/API Development - Create a RESTful API from a SOAP service/README.md

 * *Congratulations!*...You have now built a RESTful API proxy for an existing SOAP backend service.

-* Now let’s test the newly built API proxy using the [REST Client] (https://apigee-rest-client.appspot.com/).
+* Now let’s test the newly built API proxy using the [REST Client](https://apigee-rest-client.appspot.com/).
 Open the REST Client on a new browser window.

 * Copy the URL for your API proxy.
 Also copy the resource name - ```/quote```.
 We will use this endpoint to obtain the stock quote for symbol **GOOG** (for Google).